High-context and low-context cultures: Examples of higher- and lower-context cultures

 Cultural contexts are not absolutely "high" or "low".
 Instead, a comparison between cultures may find communication differences to a greater or lesser degree.
 Typically a high-context culture will be relational, collectivist, intuitive, and contemplative.
 They place a high value on interpersonal relationships and group members are a very close-knit community.
 Typically a low-context culture will be less close-knit, and so individuals communicating will have fewer relational cues when interpreting messages.
 Therefore, it is necessary for more explicit information to be included in the message so it is not misinterpreted.
 Not all individuals in a culture can be defined by cultural stereotypes, and there will be variations within a national culture in different settings.
 For example, Hall describes how Japanese culture has both low- and high-context situations.
 However, understanding the broad tendencies of predominant cultures can help inform and educate individuals on how to better facilitate communication between individuals of different cultural backgrounds.

 Although the concept of high- and low-context cultures is usually applied in the field of analyzing national cultures, it can also be used to describe scientific or corporate cultures or specific settings such as airports or law courts.
 A simplified example mentioned by Hall is that scientists working in "hard science" fields (like chemistry and physics) tend to have lower-context cultures: because their knowledge and models have fewer variables, they will typically include less context for each event they describe.
 In contrast, scientists working with living systems need to include more context because there can be significant variables which impact the research outcomes.

 Croucher's study examines the assertion that culture influences communication style (high/low-context) preference.
 Data was gathered in India, Ireland, Thailand, and the United States where the results confirm that "high-context nations (India and Thailand) prefer the avoiding and obliging conflict styles more than low-context nations (Ireland and the United States), whereas low-context nations prefer the uncompromising and dominating communication style more than high-context nations."

 Individuals and groups operating in low context cultures are quite explicit and elaborate without having prior knowledge of each member's history or background, and tend to take what is said literally and prefer to have thorough knowledge before a task or a meeting.

-In addition, Hall identified Japanese, Arabs, and Southern European peoples as high-context, but Germans, Scandinavians and other Northern Europeans, and Americans low-context.
+In addition, Hall identified Japanese, Arabs, and Southern European peoples as high-context, but Germans, Scandinavians and other Northern Europeans, and Americans as low-context.

 Cultures and languages are defined as higher or lower contexts on a spectrum.
 Hall notes a similar difference between Navajo-speakers and English speakers in a United States school.

 Hall proposed a "spectrum" of national cultures from "High-Context cultures" to "Low-Context Cultures."

 Cultural context can also shift and evolve.
 For instance, a study has argued that both Japan and Finland (high-context cultures) are becoming lower-context with the increased influence of Western Europe and United States culture.